conjurdemos/Accelerator-AI-agent-demos/README.md

 You can try to get the model to generate a multi-table join with the prompt:
 - list all pet info in the db including name, type, birthdate and all owner information for each.

-The self-hosted llama3.2:1b model fails miserably.
-The Claude Sonnet 4 model succeeds impressively.
+The self-hosted llama3.2:1b model fails miserably where the hosted Claude Sonnet 4 model in the Claude Desktop demo succeeds impressively.

 #### Procedure
 - Run: 0-setup.sh